Lesson video

 Seed something happens inside the ovaries.

-So you're going to fill in those blanks using some of the words from the right hand side here.
+So, you're going to fill in those blanks using some of the words from the right hand side here.

-So pollination happens when pollen from a male anther lands on a female stigma.
+So, pollination happens when pollen from a male anther lands on a female stigma.

-This is called fertilisation.
+This is called fertilization.

 Seed formation happens inside the ovary.

-Now we are onto the second part of our learning, which is called seed dispersal.
+Now, we are onto the second part of our learning, which is called, "Seed dispersal.

-So after the seeds have formed, many plants spread their seeds over a wider area.
+" So, after the seeds have formed, many plants spread their seeds over a wider area, and this is called seed dispersal.

 Why do you think plants need to do this?
-I'll give you five seconds to think about your answer.

 I'll give you five seconds to think about your answer.